ghga-de/milestones-docs/33-green-wrasse/technical_specification.md

 When data is requested:

-- DR finds and views a dataset in the data portal
+- DR finds and views a dataset in the Data Portal
 - DR clicks on "Request access" button for a dataset
 - If user is not yet logged in via LS Login, user is required to do so
 - Form is displayed with info on required information from requester
-- DR fills required fields
+- DR fills required fields:
-- TODO: specify fields (probably only one free text field for now)
+  - pre-filled text field for details about the request
+  - pre-filled requested access start and end dates (in the frame defined in the configuration)
+  - contact email, pre-filled with the email of the DR
+- DR clicks on "Continue"
+- A preview of the sent data (text, dates, e-mail) is shown in order to let the DR confirm sending this request
 - DR clicks on "Submit request"
-- Request is stored in the backend database
+- The access request is stored in the backend database
 - Notification email is sent out to DS
 - Confirmation email is sent out to DR
-- Confirmation email is sent out to DR

 When access was granted or denied:

-- DS logs in to data portal
+- DS logs in to Data Portal
 - DS views list of access requests
 - DS finds access request of DR
 - DS changes the status from "pending" to either
   - "allowed": access permitted, setting an expiration date
   - "denied": access denied
-- An email is sent to the DR informing about the status change
+- An email is sent to the DR + DS informing about the status change
-- DR logs in to data portal
+- DR logs in to Data Portal
 - DR visits the download or profile page
 - DR should see the newly accessible dataset
 - DR can now create a work package for download.